 DC-based travel and media specialist Jessica van Dop DeJesus fuses her love of food and travel into her photography.
 Her images are bright and lively, with a style that gives us a taste of the character and atmosphere of her clients, such as the 701 Restaurant, The Bombay Club, Magnolia’s on King, and more!

-Jessica favors a classic take of single-dish views from above that allow us to fully appreciate the artistry involved in each dish.
+Jessica favors a classic take of single-dish views from above that allows us to fully appreciate the artistry involved with each.
 Rather than a chaotic spread of items, we’re allowed to place our full attention on a plate in a style well-suited to menus, social media pages, and food review pages.
 And given Jessica’s experience as a travel and food blogger, it’s no surprise she excels at this style of food photography.

-Commercial and editorial photographer Goran Kosanovic brings over 15 years of advertising experience to every shoot.
+Commercial and editorial photographer Goran Kosanovic brings 20 years of advertising experience to every shoot.
 Looking through his portfolio, we’re delighted by Goran’s departure from the more frequently used bright white lighting.

 7. Leti Kugler

 Food and product photographer Leti Kugler finds inspiration working with entrepreneurs who are bringing innovations to the culinary arts in the DC area.
-Leti’s style is very diverse, sometimes using a layered foreground/background approach to her arrangements, while other times bringing a clean, minimalistic take that feels like a food portrait!
+Her style is very diverse, sometimes using a layered foreground/background approach to her arrangements, while other times bringing a clean, minimalistic take that feels like a food portrait.

 Leti focuses on the emotional characteristics in food and product images, using colors, arrangements, condiments, and props that evoke senses of home, nostalgia, fine dining, and much more, depending on a client’s needs.
 If you’re looking for one of the most thoughtful food photographers in Washington, DC, Leti is definitely a top choice!